strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==

+= 2.2.1 - 2019-11-27 =
+* BUG FIX: Fixed performance issues with the new WP List Table implementation of the members list.
+* BUG FIX: Fixed sorting issues with the new members list.
+* BUG FIX: Fixed issues with the sales report widget and breakdown by price.
+* BUG FIX: Now showing an appropriate message if you search for members, levels or discount codes in the dashboard and there are no results.

 = 2.2 - 2019-11-22 =
 * FEATURE: The Members List is now shown in an official "WP List Table".
 Most columns are sortable.
 The screen options in the upper right can be used to add/remove columns.
 (Thanks, Thomas Sjolshagen, Paul Barthmaier, and David Parker)